Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_auth.md

 ### Processing

 There's nothing more to deal with.
-Protected requests will be authenticated by Apizr, otherwise it will ask user to sign in.
+Protected requests will be authenticated by Apizr thnaks to the get/set methods, otherwise it will call the refresh one.

 Anyway, here is the AuthenticationHandler's SendAsync method FYI: